 Revelation, 13:18, “ Here is wisdom, let him that have understanding count the number of the beast: for it is the number of a man; and his number is 666.

-The word count in the Greek dictionary is number 5585 and 5586 and means to count by numeration– over a long period of time.
-Jesus called Peter a small rock ( Petros ) on which Christ would build His church, Matt.
-16:18.
-Of course these pebbles of Rev. 13:18 are worn smooth by water, see Rev. 17:15, since the event that happened in the garden of Eden.
+The word count in the Greek dictionary is number 5585 and 5586 and means to count by numeration, (by mens handling) over a long period of time.
+Of course these pebbles of Rev. 13:18 are worn smooth by the handling and deception of men.
+This is the beast system that gives rise to false teachers.

 Satan seduced Eve in the garden and Jesus warned His disciples not to follow Eve’s example and have men lead us away from understanding God’s Word by following the teachings and traditions of men.
 All Godly wisdom comes from above and gives us understanding.
 The number six is the number for man.
 When the numbers 666 are added together they add up to 18 which in Biblical numeric’s is the number for bondage.
-Many do not realize that Satan comes at the sixth trump, seals us with his false teachings, and we reap the consequences of the false teachings by his vials.
+Many do not realize that Satan comes as the first savior in our lives at the sixth trump, seals us with his false teachings, and we reap the consequences of the false teachings with his vials.
 Jesus does not return until the seventh trump, seals us with His truth and the consequences of his truth are blessings and rewards.

 The word beast is interchangeable with the number of man.
 But what man and when did this false teaching start?
 Remember the discourse in Genesis the 4th chapter between God and Cain, especially after Cain slew his brother?
 Breaking into the middle of verse 4: 15, “ And the Lord set a mark on Cain, less any find him shall kill him.
 In many ways human nature has not changed.
 Cain would not listen to God then and ever since that time some men have placed themselves between God and men.
 Because of the lack of understanding of the scriptures, they have passed on the teachings and traditions of men.
 That is why Jesus told His disciples to learn the parable of the fig tree.
 He does not want us to follow the first christ or impersonator that comes along.
 Jesus disciples need to be grounded in the word of God.
 The Apostle Paul says it best: